jimkyndemeyer/graphql-config-examples/remote-schema-introspection/README.md

 ![](graphql-config-introspect.png)

-With `introspection: true` the plugin asks at project startup whether to update the local schema using the configured endpoint.
+With `introspect: true` the plugin asks at project startup whether to update the local schema using the configured endpoint.

 ![](introspect-startup.png)